Driving with Lights on at Daytime

 Even though circumstances and environmental conditions might differ the following international studies have provided noteworthy findings in countries where daytime running lights are used in vehicles:

-- In Denmark in 1990 two studies evaluated the daytime running lights law, one that assessed short-term effects, the other looking at longer term effects.
+In Denmark in 1990 two studies evaluated the daytime running lights law, one that assessed short-term effects, the other looking at longer-term effects.
 Results of these two studies were quite consistent.
-There was a small reduction in daytime multiple-vehicle crashes (7 percent) in the first year and 3 months the law was in effect, with one type of daytime running lights relevant crash (left turn in front of oncoming vehicle) reduced by 37 percent.
-In the second study, which covered 2 years and 9 months of the law, there was a 6-percent reduction in daytime multiple-vehicle crashes, and a 34-percent reduction in left-turn crashes.
-There was a small reduction in motor vehicle-cyclist collisions (4 percent) but a statistically significant increase (16 percent) in motor vehicle-pedestrian collisions.
+There was a small reduction in daytime multiple-vehicle crashes (7 per cent) in the first year and 3 months the law was in effect, with one type of daytime running lights relevant crash (left turn in front of the oncoming vehicle) reduced by 37 per cent.
+In the second study, which covered 2 years and 9 months of the law, there was a 6-per cent reduction in daytime multiple-vehicle crashes, and a 34-per cent reduction in left-turn crashes.
+There was a small reduction in motor vehicle-cyclist collisions (4 per cent) but a statistically significant increase (16 per cent) in motor vehicle-pedestrian collisions.

-- In 1994 Avis, Inc. announced the results of a traveler-safety study analyzing the incidence and degree of damage to cars equipped with daytime running lights; the study showed a significantly greater degree of damage to those without daytime running lights.
+In 1994 Avis, Inc. announced the results of a traveller-safety study analyzing the incidence and degree of damage to cars equipped with daytime running lights; the study showed a significantly greater degree of damage to those without daytime running lights.
 Those equipped with daytime running lights have their headlights on at all times and are more visible to other drivers.
-During the day, they are on at an 80% power level; in the dark they operate at 100%.
+During the day, they are on at an 80% power level; in the dark, they operate at 100%.

-Arguments in favor of the “Lights on” Campaign
+Arguments in favour of the “Lights on” Campaign

-- It is easier to spot cars in glare, shade, dusk, etc. when the vehicles drive with their lights on
+It is easier to spot cars in the glare, shade, dusk, etc. when the vehicles drive with their lights on

-- Your attention is grabbed a bit faster and it gives a few spilt seconds more to react, adjust etc – split seconds that could make a difference in dangerous situations
+Your attention is grabbed a bit faster and it gives a few splits seconds more to react, adjust etc – split seconds that could make a difference in dangerous situations

 South African Conditions

-- Children attending schools in rural communities walk several kilometers next to the roads to and from their schools
+Children attending schools in rural communities walk several kilometres next to the roads to and from their schools

 Various studies have shown that “driving with lights on” can improve the noticeability and detectability of vehicles in the central and peripheral fields of view.
 Commitment to the “Lights on Campaign” could not only enhance visibility but also remind all motorists at all times of the dangers to road safety, and the measures that we need to take to avoid these dangers.